ThinkSora/77Vincent.github.io/contents/_blog-js-1-eventhandler/doc.markdown

 		console.log( 'bar' );
 	});

-	window.addEventListener('click', function() {
-		console.log( 'more stuff' );
-	});

 	window.onclick = function() {
-		console.log( 'what will happen?' );
+		console.log( 'more stuff?' );
 	};

 This time the result will be:

 	bar
 	more stuff
-	what will happen?

-Again, the later assigned one still overrides the previous onclick one, but dosen't affect the other two which are assigned with the addEventListener(); The only drawback of addEventListener is broswer compatibility, which is not supported by or under IE9.
+Again, the later assigned one still overrides the previous onclick one, but dosen't affect the other one which is assigned with the addEventListener.
+Look at the order of the result, even if the 'more stuff' one is overriding the first one, but still runs at last, everything just respect the normal order by runing one by one.
+Actually we can assign functions as many as we want to an objects by using addEventListener without worrying the overriding issue.

+The drawback of addEventListener is broswer compatibility, which is not supported under IE9 and not fully supported in some occasions.
 For more information please check on: https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener.

 <h2 id="practice">practice</h2>